-There has been a no change in crime reported to Crown Heights’ 77th Precinct, but there has been a 56% increase reported to the neighborhood’s 71st Precinct during the week April 26 to May 2 compared to the same period last year.
+There has been a 11% increase in crime reported to Crown Heights’ 77th Precinct, and a 93% increase reported to the neighborhood’s 71st Precinct during the week April 4 to 10 compared to the same period last year.

-There have been four murders and 14 rapes reported this year in the neighborhood, compared with five murders and 14 rapes reported by the same date in 2020.
+There have been five murders and nine rapes reported this year in the neighborhood, compared with four murders and nine rapes reported by the same date in 2021.

-Looking at the 28-day cycle, there has been a 35% increase in incident reports at the 77th Precinct and 19% increase at the 71st Precinct this year on last.
+Looking at the 28-day cycle, there has been an 51.4% increase in incident reports at the 77th Precinct and a 73% increase at the 71st Precinct this year on last.

-Across the borough, there have been 472 incidents reported between April 26 and May 2, according to NYPD’s CompStat, including two murders and four rapes in Brooklyn South and three rapes in Brooklyn North.
-Across Brooklyn, there were 57 robberies and 141 felony assaults.
+Across the borough, there have been 598 incidents reported between April 4 and 10, according to NYPD’s CompStat, up from the 462 reported during the same period last year.
+Reports include one murder and seven rapes in Brooklyn South and two murders and three rapes in Brooklyn North.
+Across Brooklyn, there were 75 robberies and 138 felony assaults.

 In the headlines:

 Frank James was arrested Wednesday afternoon in New York City’s East Village, less than 48 hours after becoming the suspect for the Tuesday morning subway mass shooting that injured 23 people.
 After NYPD recovered a U-Haul van on Tuesday rented in James’s name and following a citywide manhut, the 62-year-old suspect was identified, caught and has been taken into custody.
 “There was nowhere left for him to run,” the police commissioner said.
 The suspect attacked straphangers on the N train early Tuesday in the tunnel between 59th and 36th Street stations in Brooklyn.
 When the train stopped in the tunnel, a man in a gas mask unloaded 33 shots, said police, shooting 10 people and injuring 13 more.